 CCSJ recognizes that some types of disabilities may require animal assistance as an accommodation.
 There are two categories of animals that may be allowed on campus to provide assistant to students with disabilities - service animals and emotional support animals.
 Students with a disability that necessitates the assistance of an animal may work with the Disability Services for management of the accommodation.
 Students are responsible for behavior of the animals in regard to other standard policies of the residence halls and city codes.
 This includes but is not limited to maintaining proper control of the animal, clean-up of campus grounds, and liability for any damages caused by the animal.
-Students may be required to complete a supplemental agreement with the Residence Life and in consultation with Disability Services at disabilityservices@cccj.edu.
+Students may be required to complete a supplemental agreement with the Residence Life and in consultation with Disability Services.
+For the full guidelines on service and emotional support animals, please contact Academic Disability Services at disabilityservices@ccsj.edu.